 Annual Themes

-This year the theme is Leave NO ONE behind.
-The theme is a response to some of the modern challenges we are facing, such as COVID-19, one of those challenges being to ensure those living in developing countries still have access to food and nutrition through the elimination of inequality.
+• 2022: The theme for 2022 was Leave NO ONE Behind and is a response to some of the modern challenges we are facing, such as COVID-19, one of those challenges being to ensure those living in developing countries still have access to food and nutrition through the elimination of inequality.

-In support of the campaign in 2022 Niagara falls will be illuminated blue on World Food Day at 10 pm.
+In support of the campaign in 2022 Niagara Falls was illuminated blue on World Food Day at 10 pm.

-The Food and Agriculture Organization aims to help the lives of people in third world countries and rural populations, aid countries in famines, and contribute to economic growth.
+The Food and Agriculture Organization (FAO) aims to help the lives of people in third-world countries and rural populations, aid countries in famine, and contribute to economic growth.
 They do this by:

 The role of The FAO and the aim of World Food Day is very important due to the fact that an estimated 829 million people still go hungry every day, approximately 11% of the global population.
 There was a large increase in the number of people without food between 2019 and 2022 due to war, COVID-19, and related issues such as homelessness and poverty.